I write stuff for a living. Mostly novels for young adults, but also short stories, essays, journals, and overly ambitious to-do lists.

 Before I wrote stuff for a living, I spent ten wonderful years as a high school English teacher.

 I have three daughters, each born a year apart.
-They're pretty awesome.
+They're pretty great.

 I knew I was going to marry my husband halfway through our first date.